Chekhov’s Gun Explained: Definition, Uses, Techniques

 There are several variations of this advice from Chekhov, but here’s one quote to sum it up: “If in the first act you have hung a pistol on the wall, then in the following one it should be fired.
 Otherwise don’t put it there.”

-What is NOT Chekhov’s gun?
+What is the origin of Chekhov’s gun?

 There’s a bit of murkiness around what actually constitutes the “gun” in a story.